Popol Vuh (band): History

+Style and legacy

+In 1973, Conny Veit elaborated on the spiritual component of the group's music: "I refrain from the classification 'church music', although I think it is entirely possible and appropriate that Hosianna Mantra be used as music for church.
+I realized this record was actually about something else for me.
+With the means at my disposal I wanted to grasp the original Christian being and feeling in order to convey the correctness of elementary truths in the Christian word.
+Not as a preacher, but as someone for whom archaic ways of life seem more valuable and right than our own contemporary culture."

 Popol Vuh influenced many other European bands with their uniquely soft but elaborate instrumentation, which took inspiration from the music of Tibet, Africa, and pre-Columbian America.
 With music sometimes described as "ethereal", they created soundscapes through psychedelic walls of sound, and are regarded as precursors of contemporary world music, as well as of new age and ambient.

-The band contributed soundtracks to films of Werner Herzog, including the aforementioned Aguirre, the Wrath of God, as well as Nosferatu, Fitzcarraldo, Cobra Verde, Heart of Glass and The Enigma of Kaspar Hauser, in which Fricke appeared.

-Florian Fricke died in Munich on 29 December 2001 and the group disbanded.

-In October 2003 Klaus Schulze wrote:
+In October 2003 German composer Klaus Schulze wrote:

 "Florian was and remains an important forerunner of contemporary ethnic and religious music.
 He chose electronic music and his big Moog to free himself from the restraints of traditional music, but soon discovered that he didn't get a lot out of it and opted for the acoustic path instead.
 Here, he went on to create a new world, which Werner Herzog loves so much, transforming the thought patterns of electronic music into the language of acoustic ethno music."